Antonyeaster/blackjack/README.md

 #### Quit

 The player will have the option to quit each time they play a hand.
-A second prompt will follow, just to be sure they want to quit.
+A second prompt will follow, just to be sure they want to quit and it's not accidental.

 Quit: